 Flynn signed with the WLAF's Montreal Machine in February 1991 and was with the team for their two years of existence.
 Despite promises of being big component of the team, Flynn was never given an opportunity and played just a few snaps.
-Flynn played pro ball in France for the next four years and signed with the CFL’s Ottawa Rough Riders in 1996 and appeared in three games for the team that season.
+He played pro ball in France for the next four years and signed with the Ottawa Rough Riders in 1996 and played 3 games for the team that season.

-Flynn is the only player to win the Hec Creighton Trophy three times as the most outstanding Canadian football player in Canadian Interuniversity Sport.
-He is also the only CIS player to be inducted into the Canadian Football Hall of Fame (2011).
-Really wish he was given a shot in the CFL because he was a dazzling playmaker.
-However, the CFL has had a bias against national quarterbacks for decades now.
+Flynn is the only player to win the Hec Creighton Trophy as the most outstanding Canadian football player in Canadian Interuniversity Sport three times.
+He was the first CIS player to be inducted into the Canadian Football Hall of Fame (2011).
+It is a shame he was not given a shot to develop in the CFL because he was a dazzling playmaker.